Seattle Web Design

 I had a prospective client contact me with a question.
 He said that an online internet marketing company had told him that he could “guarantee me to be on the front page of Google everyday 24 hours a day/ 356 days a year”.
 The prospective client had told the online marketer it wasn’t possible and was surprised when an ad for his company showed up at the top of the sponsored links column.
 What happened?

-This is a lovely example of how an unscrupulous internet marketing person was using Google AdWords to dupe a naive business owner.
+This is a lovely example of how an unscrupulous internet marketing person was using Google AdWords to impress a naive business owner.
 The business owner was completely amazed when he saw his business at the top of the sponsored listings column for particular keywords.
-He was impressed, and very tempted to hire the obviously talented internet marketing company.
+He was stunned, and very tempted to hire the obviously talented internet marketing company.

 Keep in mind we’re talking about “paid listings” or “sponsored listings” – we’re not talking about the “natural” or “organic” free listings on the left – but rather the paid listings on the right.
 When they say “first page” of Google, they leave this teeny detail out.